mjboth/Pascal-Compiler/README.md

 	lexer < [PASCAL_SOURCECODE].pas

-To see the variable types, identifiers, constants declared along with the binary tree produced (in a Lisp-ish format):
+To see the variable types, identifiers, constants declared along with the binary tree produced: commented-out statements in the main function of parse.y must be restored and recompiled with the files in RequiredFiles.zip using

+	make parser

+and the following command executed.

 	parser < [PASCAL_SOURCECODE].pas

 To see the assembly code produced: